 What is your background as a lawyer?

 I am a French qualified lawyer.
-I obtained a Master degree from the University Paris 1 Pantheon-Sorbonne (Sorbonne Law School), an LL.M from the University of Exeter and passed the Paris bar.
+And I obtained a Master degree from the University Paris 1 Pantheon-Sorbonne (Sorbonne Law School), an LL.M from the University of Exeter and passed the Paris bar.
 I started working as a private equity lawyer with King & Wood Mallesons (Paris office) and Baker McKenzie (Luxembourg office) before joining LawPlus Ltd., a regional law firm headquartered in Bangkok.

 You’ve launched an Employment Law Clinic in Thailand.
 Tell us about that.